robinwei-wsg/BM78_DFU_with_SAMG55/README.md

 This reference design uses SAMG55 XPLAINED PRO evaluation kit and BM78-PICTAIL.
 The SAMG55 will control the whole process of firmware DFU to BM78 using UART.
 The reference SAMG55 firmware is designed with latest revision of MPLAB-X and Harmony framework.
 However, it can be ported easily to other MCU and framework.
 Although it is demonstrated with BM78, actually it can be used for RN4678 as well.

-For more details on the DFU protocol, please refer to [RN4678-BM78-Firmware-Upgrade-using-Host-MCU](./RN4678-BM78-Firmware-Upgrade-using-Host-MCU.pdf)
+For more details on the DFU protocol, we will provide soon after further review.

 This DFU is for firmware upgrade.
 For EEPROM upgrade, Please refer to example [BM7x Configuration Library for PIC MCUs](https://ww1.microchip.com/downloads/en/DeviceDoc/BM7xConfigurationLibraryv1.10.zip) which also works for BM78.
-For more details on the EEPROM upgrade protocol, please refer to [BM78-EEPROM-Upgrade-Protocol](./BM78-EEPROM-Upgrade-Protocol.pdf)
+For more details on the EEPROM upgrade protocol, we will provide soon after further review.

 # Setup the demo
 This reference design uses SAMG55 XPLAINED PRO evaluation kit and BM78-PICTAIL.
 The SAMG55 will control the whole process of firmware DFU to BM78 using UART.